scaleapi/scaleapi-python-client/README.rst

 Update Project
 ^^^^^^^^^^^^^^

+Creates a new version of the Project.
 Check out `Scale's API documentation`__ for more information.

 __ https://docs.scale.com/reference#project-update-parameters

-Retrieve a list of batches

 .. code-block :: python